What is Mindfulness?

 Mindfulness is sweeping the country with over 25 million Americans engaging in some kind of practice.
 It is now offered in a wide array of professional settings, including business, law, medicine, healthcare, the military, veterans, education, professional sports and the non-profit sector.
 Why this interest?

 Researchers at UCLA’s Mindful Awareness Research Center define mindfulness as: Paying attention to the present moment with a curiosity, kindness and willingness to be with what is.
-It can also be described as the ability to be present with the present moment –whether pleasant or unpleasant—without judgment.
+It can also be described as the ability to be present with whatever is happening – whether pleasant or unpleasant—without judgment.
 This fundamental human capacity is part of who we are as people.
-It awakens naturally in moments when our senses are heightened and we experience feelings of wonder, such as when we are observing the beauty of nature, falling in love, or holding a newborn baby.
+It awakens naturally in moments when our senses are heightened and we experience feelings of wonder, keep falling in love, or holding a newborn baby.

 Yet much of the time, we live in habit energy and are not truly present.
 Many of us feel like human doings instead of human beings, as we push ourselves relentlessly to accomplish our pages-long “to-do” lists.
 We go through our daily routines lost in thought about what has recently transpired, or worried about what might happen in the future, instead of being present with this moment.
 And, when we are present, we often find ourselves making comparisons and judging ourselves and others, instead of being open to what is happening.
 The mind is a gift which allows us to reflect, remember, plan, discern, and many other activities, but many of us cannot seem to turn it off.
 We can’t let go of whatever is bothering us.
 We sometimes lie awake at night.
 We are lost in thought while we drive, eat, and do other daily activities.
 Sometimes, even are caught up in our thoughts when we are watching a movie, exercising, or enjoying a relaxing outing.